 The ingredients were available, but for most people, such cooking was a skill beyond them.
-They instead went to some of the cafes run by what we now call illegal immigrants, who normally catered to their country-folk.
+They instead went to some of the cafes run by – probably – illegal immigrants, who normally catered to their country-folk.
 The better ones of these were very well patronised.

 The first truly popular Indian restaurant to open was Veeraswamy, in 1926, on Regent Street.
 Still open today, it is the oldest surviving Indian restaurant in Britain.
 They recruited staff from hotels in New Delhi who were adept at westernising Punjabi cuisine, and they introduced tandoori cooking.

-But, come the 1970’s and things changed.
+But, come to the 1970s and things changed.
 Bangladesh was in a violent civil war, and many of its people fled to England.
 Some opened cafes, again to meet the needs of other ex-patriate Indians.

 Prior to Indian Independence and the redrawing of geo-political boundaries, Bangladesh, or East Bengal, was part of the wider state of Bengal, the capital of which was Calcutta, now known as Kolkatta.
 This was the home and capital of the British colonists for a large part of their presence there.

 Those British who had spent time in India had developed a love of Bengali cuisine.
 To find a sudden upsurge in Bengali restaurants was a wonderment.
 This was the food many had grown up with.

 The conditions were right.